 Other fonts that do not fit into the aforementioned categories are quite commonplace in logo design, with many businesses opting to have fonts designed specifically for their branding.
 These typically do not convey simplicity or elegance, but designing a unique font for the specific message you are trying to get across can be quite effective.

 The below Disney font is a classic example of this.
 Often referred to as a display font, their custom font is iconic and fun, pulling into the magical theme of their stories.
 Like with all elements of branding, know who your target market is and what message you are trying to convey to them.
 Your logo copy is important, but how it is presented can make or break your logo design.
-Once you’ve decided how you’d like to use fonts to convey your brand, consider designing a logo.
+Once you’ve decided how you’d like to use fonts to convey your brand, consider creating your own with our free logo maker..